Man charged with attempted murder, hate crimes after driving car onto sidewalk outside yeshiva

 Authorities say the suspect, 58-year-old Asghar Ali, jumped the curb on Glenwood Road and drove his white Ford Crown Victoria on the sidewalk around 11:35 a.m.

-Video shows the car drive up onto the sidewalk and chase a group of young men, several of which fled into the Mesivta Yakov School for safety.
+Video shows the car driving up onto the sidewalk and chasing a group of young men, several of which fled into the Mesivta Yakov School for safety.

 Moments before, on the opposite side of the building, the wheels of the vehicle were smoking when the driver slammed the brakes after spotting a different group of Jewish teens.